microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 ![HTTP Request Variables](../images/humao-rest-client-in-file-variables.png)

-The api_endpoint controls the destination of the http request, the conversation_id variable is used to keep track of different requests to the back end and the yacht_id specifies the specific yacht record we are targetting
+The api_endpoint controls the destination of the http request, the conversation_id variable is used to keep track of different requests to the back end and the yacht_id specifies the specific yacht record we are targeting

 ````bash
 @api_endpoint = http://localhost:7072